BlinHoxha/Authentication-Authorization-CleanArchitecture/README.md

 # DDD.API
-**Authentication and Authorization with Identity and using Clean DDD(5-tier layer).
+**Authentication and Authorization with Identity and using DDD 5-tier layered & Onion.
 P.s New features expected to add sooner.**

 ___